 where $n'(g) = \sum_{i=1}^n {\bf 1}\{S'(X_i) = g\}$ and $\hat{\beta}(k)$ are the regression coefficients of the saturated regression over $T$.
-It is straightforward to show using the recursive structure of stratification trees that choosing $T$ as a solution to the following problem:
+It is straightforward to see from the recursive structure of stratification trees that choosing $T$ as a solution to the following problem:

 will minimize the asymptotic variance of the subgroup specific estimators $\hat{\theta}^{(g)}$, while still minimizing the variance of the global ATE estimator $\hat{\theta}$ in the restricted set of trees $\mathcal{T}_L(S')$.
 Moreover, to compute a minimizer of $V(T)$ over $\mathcal{T}_L(S')$, it suffices to compute the optimal tree for each subgroup, and then append these to $S'$ to form the stratification tree.